 The overall risk of bias reported in the table corresponds to the highest risk of bias for the outcomes assessed for the systematic review

 In addition to the available published article, the study registry, protocol and statistical analysis plan were used in data extraction and risk of bias assessment.
 The trial was stopped early after enrollment of 85 patients when a separate clinical trial concluded that a clinically important effect of hydroxychloroquine over placebo was definitively excluded.
 There is no change from the trial registration in the intervention and control treatments and outcomes.
+The registry primary outcome does reflect the reported primary outcome.
 In the hydroxychloroquine arm, 6 (14%) received nonrandomized azithromycin after study enrollment (generally as clinician-directed treatment for suspected pneumonia.

 Post-randomization concomitant medications did not differ between treatment groups (eTable 16 in Online Supplement) with one possible exception.
 Remdesivir (given under an emergency use authorization) may have been used significantly more often in the hydroxychloroquine than in the azithromycin arm (19% vs. 2%).